boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Show icon

-Allows you to toggle the visibility of `icons` for the KPI values.
+This feature allows you to toggle the visibility of `icons` for the KPI values.

 #### Color option